userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Morphology/README.md

 * Structuring element: kernel that will slide through an image

 ## Structuring Element
-Structuring element (or sometimes called as kernel) is simply a mask that allows us to define arbitrary neighborhood structures.
+Structuring element (also called as kernel) is simply a mask that allows us to define arbitrary neighborhood structures.
 Structure element **will slide through the image**.

 <img src="/images/structElement.png" width="600">